Microsoft litigation: United States

 United States v.
 Microsoft Corp., 87 F. Supp.
 2d 30 (D.D.C.
 2000) was a set of consolidated civil actions filed against Microsoft Corporation on May 18, 1998, by the United States Department of Justice (DOJ) and twenty U.S. states.
 Joel I. Klein was the lead prosecutor.
 The plaintiffs alleged that Microsoft abused monopoly power in its handling of operating system sales and web browser sales.
 The issue central to the case was whether Microsoft was allowed to bundle its flagship Internet Explorer (IE) web browser software with its Microsoft Windows operating system.
 Bundling them together is alleged to have been responsible for Microsoft's victory in the browser wars as every Windows user had a copy of Internet Explorer.
 It was further alleged that this unfairly restricted the market for competing web browsers (such as Netscape Navigator or Opera) that were slow to download over a modem or had to be purchased at a store.
 Underlying these disputes were questions over whether Microsoft altered or manipulated its application programming interfaces (APIs) to favor Internet Explorer over third party web browsers, Microsoft's conduct in forming restrictive licensing agreements with OEM computer manufacturers, and Microsoft's intent in its course of conduct.

 Microsoft stated that the merging of Microsoft Windows and Internet Explorer was the result of innovation and competition, that the two were now the same product and were inextricably linked together and that consumers were now getting all the benefits of IE for free.
 Those who opposed Microsoft's position countered that the browser was still a distinct and separate product which did not need to be tied to the operating system, since a separate version of Internet Explorer was available for Mac OS.
 They also asserted that IE was not really free because its development and marketing costs may have kept the price of Windows higher than it might otherwise have been.
 The case was tried before U.S. District Court Judge Thomas Penfield Jackson.
 The DOJ was initially represented by David Boies.
 On June 30, 2004, the U.S. appeals court unanimously approved the settlement with the Justice Department, rejecting objections that the sanctions were inadequate.

 Acquisition of Activision Blizzard

 On January 18, 2022, Microsoft announced its intent to acquire Activision Blizzard for $68.7 billion in cash.
-Under the terms of the agreement, which would be expected to close by Spring 2023 pending regulatory and shareholder approval, Microsoft would own Activision, Blizzard Entertainment, and King under the Xbox Game Studios brand.
+Under the terms of the agreement, which was finalized on October 13, 2023, Microsoft would own Activision, Blizzard Entertainment, and King under the Microsoft Gaming umbrella.
 The acquisition proposal itself has reignited antitrust concerns targeted at Microsoft, with mixed reactions from international regulators and rival companies.
 In December 2022, Microsoft faced a legal action by customers against the acquisition under Clayton Antitrust Act of 1914.